tuxitop/khayyamJS/README.md

 # khayyamJS
-A user script written with javascript for changing the UI of the student portal of Khayyam university of Mashhad.
+A user script written with JavaScript for changing the UI of the student portal of Khayyam university of Mashhad.
 It Currently only works on the "Presented course list"  page, which in my opinion is one of the most important pages, and the students usually spend a lot of their time in it.

 The default UI of the page is a disaster.
-It includes a simple table where clicking on each courseID opens a new popup in a new tab.
+It includes a simple table where clicking on each courseID opens a new pop-up in a new tab.
 This script completely rewrites the default view, and uses modern design elements for displaying the page.

 This is the default view **without using khayyamJS**:
 ![Screenshot whithout using khayyamJS](screenshots/screenshot-NOTkhayyamJS.png?raw=true)